Christopher Loeak: Political career

-President
+Presidency

 Loeak became president of the Marshall Islands in January 2012 when the Nitijela elected him to that post.
 Loeak was elected as presidential candidate by default when former President Kessai Note refused to elect Aelon Kein Ad chosen nominee Tony Debrum who had won the primary.
 Loeak was thus chosen as second choice to keep the majority.
 Loeak defeated incumbent president Jurelang Zedkaia by 21 votes to 11.
-Zedkaia has agreed to co-operate with the new administration and Loeak was expected to name his cabinet and be sworn in within a week.
+Zedkaia agreed to co-operate with the new administration and Loeak was expected to name his cabinet and be sworn in within a week.

-On 26 September 2013, Christoper Loeak made a speech to the General Debate of the 68th Session of the United Nations General Assembly and said:
+On 26 September 2013, Loeak made a speech to the General Debate of the 68th Session of the United Nations General Assembly and said:

 Global efforts on climate change are falling short - and low-lying island nations such as mine are already paying the earliest costs of what is fast becoming a global crisis.
 In every sense, the world must build for future risks, and too often, we are still setting course for current conditions.
 It is the seas that are rising - not the islands that are sinking.
 I will not concede my own land or my nation; but nor will I rest until my fellow world leaders have signed onto to act, not just out of economic convenience, but out of a common responsibility of all to strive for upward momentum.

-After presidency
+After the presidency

-Loeak was appointed as the Minister in Assistance to the President by President David Kabua in January 2020.
+Loeak was appointed the Minister in Assistance to the President by President David Kabua in January 2020.
+On 4 September 2021, he succeeded to the throne of Ailinglaplap, becoming the new Iroijlaplap following the death of Kotak Litokwa Loeak.